Ant hills will be deemed to be an “Abnormal Ground Condition” as defined by Rule 25-1

 Note: If it is determined that a player’s ball on the putting green was moved as a result of wind, water or some other natural cause such as the effects of gravity, the ball must be played as it lies from its new location.
 A ball-marker moved in such circumstances is replaced.

 Stones in bunkers are movable obstructions (Rule 24-1 applies).

 A player is entitled to prefer the lie of the ball when the ball lies on a closely-mown area through the green on the hole being played.
 A “closely-mown area” is any area of the course that is cut to fairway height or less and includes paths cut through the rough and the fringe/apron around the green.
 If the ball does not lie on a closely-mown area, e.g. the rough, the player cannot take a preferred lie under this Local Rule.

 For all play at P.G.G.C.C., a player may obtain distance information by use of a distance-measuring device.
 If, during a stipulated round, a player uses a distance-measuring device to gauge or measure other conditions that might affect his play (e.g. elevation changes, wind speed, etc.), the player is in breach of Rule 14-3.

-All mounds are now in play unless otherwise marked, play ball as it lies.
+All mounds and pea gravel are now in play unless otherwise marked, play ball as it lies.
 Be aware that there might be unseen rocks, sticks or roots that may come into play.
-(These areas are far from the center of the fairway and are where trees used to be)
+(These areas are far from the center of the fairway and are where trees used to be).